Levitated dipole

-A levitated dipole is a type of nuclear fusion reactor design using a superconducting torus that is magnetically levitated inside the reactor chamber.
+A levitated dipole is a type of magnetic confinement nuclear fusion power reactor design usually using a superconducting torus that is magnetically levitated inside a reactor chamber.
 The name refers to the magnetic dipole that forms within the reaction chamber, similar to Earth's magnetosphere.
 It is claimed that such an apparatus could contain plasma more efficiently than other fusion reactor designs.
 The concept of using one as a fusion reactor was introduced by Akira Hasegawa in 1987.

 Concept

 The Earth's magnetic field is generated by the circulation of charges in the Earth's molten core.
 The resulting magnetic dipole field forms a shape with magnetic field lines passing through the Earth's center, reaching the surface near the poles and extending far into space above the equator.
 Charged particles entering the field tend to follow the lines of force, moving north or south.
 As they reach the polar regions, the magnetic lines cluster.
 This strengthening field can cause particles below a certain energy threshold to reflect, and begin travelling in the opposite direction.
 Such particles bounce back and forth between the poles until they collide with other particles.
 Particles with greater energy continue towards the Earth, impacting the atmosphere and causing auroras.